 Keeping your account safe

 If you’ve heard about a data breach in the news and you’re concerned, we encourage you to review your statements on a regular basis for any transactions you don’t recognize.
-As long as your information is current, you will receive a notice if any of your cards are on a breach list.
+As long as your information is current, you will receive a notification if any of your cards are on a breach list.
 If you use online banking, it’s a good practice to review your messages and alerts regularly as well.

 If you see a transaction you don’t recognize call our Card Services department and they can help you with the next steps in protection and recovery.
 But first, be sure to check with any other person using your account, and keep in mind some merchant names may appear slightly different on your statement than they do on your receipt.

 Get your Directions account information via email or mobile text message with CUAlerts for all your Directions accounts.
 There’s flexibility to customize alert type, frequency, and location for your convenience.
-To set up these alerts, sign into online banking and/or our mobile banking app.
+To set up these alerts, sign in to online banking and/or our mobile banking app.

-Still have questions or want more information?
+Still, have questions or want more information?
 Read our blog article DCU Fraud Quick Q&A: Debit/Credit Card Data Breaches.